themsaid/nova-cashier-manager/README.md

-# Managing Stripe subscription from inside Laravel Nova
+# Laravel Nova / Laravel Cashier

+This package is work in progress...

 ## Installation and usage